10 Illegal Immigration Myths Debunked & Some History on US Immigration Policy

 And conservatives in state government who claim to support tough measures to decrease illegal immigration have done little to reduce the hiring of undocumented workers in their states.

-Bloomberg Business: "In 2011 states across the Southeast passed laws that threatened private employers with dire consequences—including losing their license to do business—if they didn’t enroll with a federal data service called E-Verifyto check the legal status of new hires.
-Modeled after 2008 measures in Arizona and Mississippi and billed as a rebuke to a do-nothing Obama administration, the laws went further than those in the 13 states that required checks for new hires only by state agencies or their contractors."
+Bloomberg Business: "In 2011 states across the Southeast passed laws that threatened private employers with dire consequences—including losing their license to do business—if they didn’t enroll with a federal data service called E-Verify to check the legal status of new hires."...

 "Seven years later, those laws appear to have been more political bark than bite.
 None of the Southern states that extended E-Verify to the private sector have canceled a single business license, and only one, Tennessee, has assessed any fines.
 Most businesses caught violating the laws have gotten a pass."

-Anti-immigrant Americans wonder how it's possible for so many illegals to get jobs, but its not a mystery; its how the system is meant to operate in order for business to get the labor force it needs to survive.
+Anti-immigrant activists wonder how it's possible for so many illegals to get jobs, but its not a mystery; businesses are going to hire the laborers they need to survive.

 Myth #3: Terrorist groups exploit our border with Mexico.